Skip to main content

 At Iberdrola we are committed to solar energy

-Among the most important photovoltaic facilities managed by our Group are the Santiago plant in San Luis Potosí, the largest facility we have built in Mexico, and True North, Avangrid's largest solar PV project in Texas, which will begin construction in 2024 and is scheduled to start operating in the last quarter of 2025.
+Among the most important photovoltaic facilities managed by our Group are True North, Avangrid's largest solar PV project in Texas, or Lund Hill, the largest solar project in Washington.